 3. Bulges

 Bulges occur when the tyre’s internal structure is damaged, causing it to bulge outward.
 They are brought on by pointed items, driving over a pothole, or hitting an object on the road.
 Bulges also become one of the tyre damage causes like a blowout, which can be dangerous, especially at high speeds.
-If you notice a bulge on your tyre, it is vital to have it inspected by a specialist as shortly as possible.
+If you notice a bulge on your tyre, it is vital to have it inspected by a specialist as soon as possible.

 4. Tread Wear